Security

 prowler-attack-paths-query - Claude MCP Skill

 SEO Guide: Enhance your AI agent with the prowler-attack-paths-query tool.
-This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to creates prowler attack paths opencypher queries for graph analysis (compatible with neo4j and neptun...
+This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to creates prowler attack paths opencypher queries using the cartography schema as the source of truth ...
 Download and configure this skill to unlock new capabilities for your AI workflow.

 šŸ“„0 downloads